 In a case decided by the Vermont Supreme Court in 1849, Carlos Baxter, the owner of a large tract of woodland, pasturage and tillage in the village of Burlington, sued the Winooski Turnpike Company for damages sustained by him due to the "gross neglect" of the company to maintain the turnpike.
 He claimed that his horses, wagons, oxen and carts, "were mired, and were driven into ruts, sloughs and holes and over stones and rocks in said road, and were thereby greatly injured and destroyed."
 The county court had awarded Baxter nothing for his loss and the Supreme Court agreed.
-"To enable a person to maintain a private action for the erection of a public nuisance, he must have sustained some damage more peculiar to himself than to others, in addition to the inconvenience common to all."51 The case is important for two reasons.
+"To enable a person to maintain a private action for the erection of a public nuisance, he must have sustained some damage more peculiar to himself than to others, in addition to the inconvenience common to all. . . .
+"45 The case is important for two reasons.
 It shows the condition of the highways at mid-century and it underscores the basic rule of highway takings that damages must be specific to the individual in order to justify recovery.
 If you suffer what everyone suffers, you do not suffer at all.
+That is why there are no damages when highways are reclassified as trails or when former Class 3 highways are reduced to Class 4.46

 A landowner sued a town for trespass for maintaining a highway that had been laid out, constructed and used for eight or ten years.
 He had acquiesced to the public use and had even accepted damages for the taking, but later decided the highway wasn't laid out properly because of a lack of a certificate of the opening of the highway.
 Too late, answered the court.
-The farmer had treated it as a legal highway, and that was enough to justify holding against him.
-52
+The farmer had treated it as a legal highway, and that was enough to justify holding against him.47